-Many applications that interact with the Polkadot network to some extent must be able to retrieve certain information about the network.
-Depending on the utility, this includes validators that interact with Polkadot’s consensus and need access to the full state, either from the past or just the most up-to-date state, or light clients that are only interest in the minimum information required in order to verify some claims about the state of the network, such as the balance of a specific account.
-To allow implemenations to quickly retrieve the required information, different types of synchronization protocols are available, respectivel Full, Fast and Warp sync suited for different needs.
+Many applications that interact with the Polkadot network, to some extent, must be able to retrieve certain information about the network.
+Depending on the utility, this includes validators that interact with Polkadot’s consensus and need access to the full state, either from the past or just the most up-to-date state, or light clients that are only interested in the minimum information required in order to verify some claims about the state of the network, such as the balance of a specific account.
+To allow implementations to quickly retrieve the required information, different types of synchronization protocols are available, respectively Full, Fast, and Warp sync suited for different needs.

 The associated network messages are specified in Section 4.8..

 Warp sync (Section 4.8.5.) only downloads the block headers where authority set changes occurred, so-called fragments (Definition 46), and by verifying the GRANDPA justifications (Definition 50).
 This protocol allows nodes to arrive at the desired state much faster than fast sync.